 The campus policies and resources during the pandemic are evolving.
 Please check back regularly for updates.

-The SHIELD: Target, Test, Tell team has determined that, in order to reduce the chance of exposure during this initial period when a larger volume of people are returning to campus at once, students, faculty and staff are required to have completed a test and received a negative result before being allowed to access university classrooms, buildings and facilities.
+The SHIELD: Target, Test, Tell team has determined that, in order to reduce the chance of exposure as activities resume on campus, students, faculty and staff without a university-verified completed COVID-19 vaccination are required to have completed a test and received a negative result before being allowed to access university classrooms, buildings and facilities.

 The University strongly recommends that all faculty, staff and students download and use the Safer Illinois App in order to maximize safety for ourselves and for one another as we continue to navigate the COVID-19 pandemic.